lexman/tuttle/doc/tutorial_errors.md

 ```

 Tuttle has noticed the change.
 Before running the necessary *processes*, it cleans the workspace by deleting all the
-*resources* that no longer fit with the workflow.
-Hence, tuttle explain exactly what is going to be deleted, and even
+*resources* that no longer fit with the current workflow.
+Of course tuttle explains exactly what is going to be deleted,
-how much time of former processing will be lost, as you can se in the first four lines of the log.
+and even how much time of former processing will be lost!

 # Export to spreadsheet